-4.5.10 YOUNG STREET
+5.10 Young Street

-This view is taken looking west down creek Street.
+This view is taken looking west down Young Street.

 This view provides visual connection with the surrounding natural landscape from the Tweed Coast Road.
 The view widens out as it recedes into the distance.

 This view occurs within the public street reserve only and not across private land.
 Views currently available from the Tweed Coast Road down Young Street and of the surrounding natural landscape as a result of vacant lots are not part of this view.